-As we’ve already mentioned, NGESO has submitted an urgent modification (GC0143) to allow it to disconnect embedded generators if there is an over-supply of generation which could cause imbalance and frequency spikes on the network.
+As we’ve already mentioned, NGESO has been granted an urgent modification (GC0143) to allow it to disconnect embedded generators if there is an over-supply of generation which could cause imbalance and frequency spikes on the network.

 But only once all Balancing Mechanism and commercial options have been exhausted.

 The main basis for the modification is to address concerns around system security over the coming months.
 Without it, NGESO argues that consumers may be at risk of disruption to power services.

 This modification was approved by Ofgem in May and will remain in place until the end of October 2020.

 With no remuneration planned for any emergency interruptions, generators who can participate in ODFM are advised to do so.
 This will alleviate the risk of generation being curtailed automatically and realise a commercial return instead.

 What’s more, given the requirement to exhaust all commercial options before implementing emergency shut-down of embedded generation, NGESO will likely be required to pay a premium for ODFM services.
 For example, over the final May Bank Holiday weekend, a total of £6.87-million was paid out for the provision of the ODFM service.

 So it’s highly likely generators will not only recoup any delivery costs – but also gain some commercial benefit for helping to support national supply security during a potentially crucial juncture for NGESO.

 If you are an existing nBS customer and haven’t already discussed this with your Client Lead, please do get in touch.
 Non-nBS customers can also participate – and you can discuss this with our Demand Side Response team.
 Contact them via email@example.com (inbox regularly monitored) or call 07762 057502.